adoliver/notes/Programming/Python/ProjectSetup.md

                 echo "pyenv initialized..."
         fi
 6. Install virtuaenvwrapper ```$(pyenv which python3) -m pop install virtualenvwrapper```
-7. Add the following to the shell profile
+7. Add the following to the shell profile.
+When the $WORKON_HOME doesn't exist this will reinitialize the virtual env directories and files.

         # home directory to store virtual environment files
         export WORKON_HOME=~/.virtualenvs
         mkdir -p $WORKON_HOME